+eoi_temporal_resampling_type_flag equal to 0 specifies that the temporal resampling optimization is subsampling operation. eoi_temporal_resampling_type_flag equal to 1 specifies that the temporal resampling optimization is upsampling operation.

+eoi_num_int_pics greater than 0 indicates that the count of pictures that the encoding system excluded or added between each pair of coded pictures in output order within the persistence of this SEI message is constant. eoi_num_int_pics equal to 0 indicates that the count of pictures that the encoding system excluded or added between each pair of coded pictures in output order within the persistence of this SEI message is unknown or varying.
+When eoi_temporal_resampling_type_flag is equal to 0 and eoi_num_int_pics is greater than 0, eoi_num_int_pics specifies the count of pictures that the encoding system excluded between each pair of coded pictures.
+When eoi_temporal_resampling_type_flag is equal to 1 and eoi_num_int_pics is greater than 0, eoi_num_int_pics specifies the count of pictures that the encoding system added between each pair of source pictures.
+The value of eoi_num_int_pics shall be in the range of 0 to 63, inclusive.

 Proposal 2: Add a constraint on the value of optimization_for_human_viewing_flag and optimization_for_machine_analysis_flag

 Currently, the text allows the values of both optimization_for_human_viewing_flag and optimization_for_machine_analysis_flag to be equal to 0.
 In such case, it may mean purpose of optimization that is not for human viewing nor machine analysis.
 However, it is asserted that currently there is no need other than human viewing and machine analysis.
 Thus, to prevent confusion, it is proposed adding a constraint that the values of these two flags cannot be equal to 0 at the same time.